armorblox/Azure-Sentinel/Solutions/Armorblox/Playbooks/README.md

 ### Attach the playbook
 After deployment, attach this playbook to the `Armorblox Needs Review` analytic rule so it runs when the alert is created.</br>
 Note: Playbook is disabled by default.
-Please enable it before assigning to the Automation rule!
+Please enable it before assigning to the Automation rule.

 ## Screenshots
 ### Playbook screenshot